 National Adoption Week highlights plight of siblings

 National Adoption Week was launched in 1997 by BAAF Adoption and Fostering with the aim of raising awareness of adoption and the process across the UK.
 Each year sees a different focus to the campaign and this year the week, running from Monday 3rd November to Sunday 9th November, will focus on siblings.
-Sarah Pennicott, Family Lawyer at Hampshire based law firm Warner Goodman LLP, here explains what happens to siblings if they cannot be placed together, and how you can help if you’re looking to adopt.
+Graeme Barclay, Family Partner, at Hampshire based law firm Warner Goodman LLP, here explains what happens to siblings if they cannot be placed together, and how you can help if you’re looking to adopt.

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.